Green paper: United Kingdom

 Similarly, in the UK, green papers are official consultation documents produced by the government for discussion both inside and outside Parliament, for instance when a government department is considering introducing a new law.

 The term "green paper" has been said to originate with the publication in 1941 by Herwald Ramsbotham, UK president of the board of education, of plans for educational reform in a green binding, which became known as the "Green Book".
+According to the BBC, UK green papers are printed on paper of a pale green colour.

 European Union

 A green paper released by the European Commission is a discussion document intended to stimulate debate and launch a process of consultation, at European level, on a particular topic.
 A green paper usually presents a range of ideas and is meant to invite interested individuals or organizations to contribute views and information.
 It may be followed by a white paper, an official set of proposals that is used as a vehicle for their development into law.